jedisct1/zig-ultracdc/README.md

 - Avoid creating tiny or huge chunks
 - Handle low-entropy data (like runs of zeros) without slowing down

-The implementation uses a lookup table instead of CPU instructions for hamming distance calculation, and the hot loop is manually unrolled for performance.

 ## Testing

 ```bash